glmoritz/labscim/documentation/EXAMPLE_LoRaWAN.md

    ```
 4. Click **Finish**.

-### 7. Locate Simulation Configuration
+### 8. Locate Simulation Configuration
-The simulation configurations can be found in the file 'labscim/simulations/wireless/nic/labscim.ini'
+The simulation configurations can be found in the file 'labscim/simulations/wireless/nic/labscim-lora-fhss.ini'

-### 8. Configure the Simulation
+### 9. Configure the Simulation
-The simulation configurations can be found in the file 'labscim/simulations/wireless/nic/labscim.ini'.
+The simulation configurations can be found in the file 'labscim/simulations/wireless/nic/labscim-lora-fhss.ini'.
-Open it, and change:
+Note that the following lines are included and necessary (no need to change it):

 ```bash
 scheduler-class = "omnetpp::cRealTimeScheduler"
 realtimescheduler-scaling = 1
 ```

-### 9. Build and Debug the Project
+### 10. Build and Debug the Project
 To debug the project:
 1. Click on the **Debug** icon in OMNeT++.
 2. Select **OMNet++ Simulation**.
-3. Select the configuration file 'labscim/simulations/wireless/nic/labscim.ini'.
+3. Select the configuration file 'labscim/simulations/wireless/nic/labscim-lora-fhss.ini'.

-### 10. Run the Simulation
+### 11. Run the Simulation
 After debugging, start the simulation by clicking on one of the **Play** icons available at the upper bar.

-### 7. Access Simulation Logs
+### 12. Access Simulation Logs
 Once the simulation is complete, log files will be generated.
 These logs provide detailed information about the simulation.